Drumil23/Nyaya-AI/README.md

 ## Overview

-Lawgic AI Chatbot is a virtual assistant designed to provide legal information and assistance.
+Nyaya-AI Chatbot is a virtual assistant designed to provide legal information and assistance.

 ## Installation